marklogic/marklogic-kubernetes/docs/Local_Development_Tutorial.md

   Normal   Started    13m   kubelet            Started container marklogic Warning  Unhealthy  13m   kubelet            Startup probe failed: ls: cannot access /var/opt/MarkLogic/ready: No such file or directory
 ```
-Note here it's ok that the startup probe failed once, the probe will poll a few times.
+**Note:** It is OK that the startup probe failed once.
+The probe will poll a few times.

 -----

-To get the logs on a pod run the following:
+Run the following command to see the logs on a specific pod:
 ```sh
 kubectl logs {POD_NAME}
 ```